jonasmwansa/Smart-distribution-app/README.md

 # Getting Started with Create React App
-    - the work is still i development and probably have bugs to be worked on
+    - The work is still in development and probably have bugs to be worked on
     - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ###Scripts to Run